 Save on your hair care!

 Chopping off your hair during the new year signifies chopping away your good fortune.
-However, if you must do so or even wash your hair, consider taking the kids out to the salon way in advance.
+However, if you must do so or even wash your hair, consider taking the kids out to the hair salon way in advance.

 Safety first – during firecracker season

 Most first aid kits can be found at your neighborhood pharmacy and are value worth the money with comprehensive kit comprising of different sized band-aids, various types of ointments and instructions.
 Also, educate kids about the dangers of being too close to the fire and keep fire sparklers far from them till a certain age.